 max = (uint32_t)(blk >> 32);

-mat->code[index(mat, row, col)] = rand() % (max - min) + min;
+mat->code[index(mat, row, col)] = xor() % (max - min) + min;

 }

-blend() is still good.
-Leaving it alone.
+blend() function is still good.
+Left it alone:

-Tossed license and automake cruft.
+Tossed the license and the automake cruft.
 Just cc -O3 main.c -o matrix now.
-Don’t need the ceremony.

 Runs at 2-3% CPU on OpenBSD (T490).
 No regressions.
 Fans are quiet.

-Commit: 69a888a
+Commit: f71b0de.